walinejs/waline/docs/src/en/guide/client/syntax.md

   You can set Tex rendering during preview by setting the `texRenderer` option.

-- Code blocks will be highlighted in random colors splited by specific characters
+- Code blocks will be highlighted in random colors splitted by specific characters

 ::: tip Principle